-Students must score a cumulative written assessment of ≥70.0% (see Grading below) to pass the written assessment component of the course.
+Students must score a cumulative written assessment of $\geq 70.0\%$ (see Grading below) to pass the written assessment component of the course.
 Students with a written assessment score below 70.0% risk failing Host-Defense and being referred to the Student Evaluation and Promotions Committee.
-A student who achieves an overall passing score (≥ 70.0%) but has demonstrated a significant deficit in one or more content areas will be required to develop and complete a Performance Improvement Plan in consultation with the course directors.
+A student who achieves an overall passing score ($\geq 70.0\%$) but has demonstrated a significant deficit in one or more content areas will be required to develop and complete a Performance Improvement Plan in consultation with the course directors.
 The purpose of the Plan is to assure the student has the requisite knowledge base to succeed in subsequent courses in the curriculum.

-NBME exams
+Customized NBME exams

-There will be a mid-block exam and a final exam comprised of questions from the NBME (National Board of Medical Examiners) question bank.
+There will be two (2) exams comprised of questions from the NBME (National Board of Medical Examiners) question bank.
 The questions on the customized NBME exams will be selected by course faculty as appropriate assessment of course learning objectives.
-Exams are cumulative across the curriculum, i.e., main concepts, content and skills from material presented in prior courses may be included in questions.
 Most written questions are presented in the context of a clinical scenario or problem.
-The midblock exam contributes 40% and the final exam 60% to the course exam average.
+Each of the two exams (Exam 1 and Exam 2) contributes 50% to the course exam average.
+Exam 2 will focus on material presented after Exam 1.
+However, exams are cumulative across the curriculum, i.e., main concepts, content and skills from material presented in prior courses may be included in questions

-Required Formative Self-assessments
+Formative Self-assessments

 Throughout the course there will be faculty-written quizzes, delivered on Canvas over weekends.
 These formative tools are "assessments for learning" that allow students to self-assess mastery of the material and their own learning needs and to assume responsibility for their own learning (EPO 3 Practice Based Learning and Improvement).
 Therefore, students should approach the quiz in the same way as any other assessment and should complete it without using any references (peers, notes, videos, websites, ChatGPT, etc.).
-Completion of the weekly formative self-assessment is required no later than 11:59 PM on Sunday after its release.
+Completion of the formative self-assessments is optional; however, > 75% of students reported last year that weekly completion of the quiz was helpful in keeping them up to date in the course.